 With its orientation towards the common good, this form of republicanism differs at a crucial point from modern market liberalism.
 For the latter, the state is above all seen as a nuisance, because it’s a limiter of freedom.
 For republicanism proper, on the other hand, the state is essential as a guarantor of freedom.

-In order to be able to focus this difference more clearly, we need to take a brief look at the foundations of the modern concept of freedom.
+In order to be able to focus this difference more clearly, we need to take a brief look at the foundations of the modern concept of freedom or liberty.
 The Russian-British philosopher Isaiah Berlin drew attention to an ambiguity in this concept in the middle of the 20th century.
 He distinguishes between a negative concept of freedom (freedom FROM restrictive conditions) and a positive concept of freedom (freedom TO realize one’s own destiny, etc.).
 In the further discussion, the positive concept of freedom was often seen as unclear and problematic and I also do not want to pursue it any further.